Esparza's term on the board expired on Jan. 31, 2019.

 Mr. John D. Esparza of Austin was appointed by Gov. Rick Perry to the Board of Regents of the Texas Tech University System on Feb.
 14, 2013.
-He currently is a member of the Facilities Committee.
-Mr. Esparza's term expires on January 31, 2019.
+He served as chair of the Facilities Committee and was a member of the Academic, Clinical and Student Affairs Committee.

-Prior to being selected as TMTA president, Mr. Esparza served as senior advisor to Gov. Perry, focusing on policy, legislative and political issues.
-During his tenure, he was tasked to a major Perry administration initiative; economic growth, prosperity and job creation in Texas.
-He assisted the governor in facilitating the state’s first ever $295 million economic development endeavor called the Texas Enterprise Fund and the $200 million Texas Emerging Technology Fund.
+Prior to being selected as TMTA president, Esparza served as senior advisor to Gov. Perry, focusing on policy, legislative and political issues.
+During his tenure, he was tasked to a major Perry administration initiative with focus on economic growth, prosperity and job creation in Texas.
+He assisted the governor in facilitating the state’s first-ever $295 million economic development endeavor called the Texas Enterprise Fund and the $200 million Texas Emerging Technology Fund.

-During the late 90’s, Mr. Esparza worked extensively on Hispanic outreach under political advisor Karl Rove as then Governor George W. Bush’s Political Coalition Director.
-During this time, Mr. Esparza was also a member of Governor Bush’s advance team.
-Prior to that, Mr. Esparza completed a fellowship with the American Association of Retired Persons, reporting to the state communications director.
-Mr. Esparza earned a bachelor’s degree in public relations with a minor in marketing.
+During the late ‘90s, Esparza worked extensively on Hispanic outreach under political advisor Karl Rove as then Gov. George W. Bush’s Political Coalition Director.
+Esparza also was a member of Gov. Bush’s advance team.
+Prior to that time, Esparza completed a fellowship with the American Association of Retired Persons, reporting to the state communications director.

 Esparza also has served on the National Board of Directors for Hispanics for Opportunity Progress and Education (2000-2012).
 He is a member of the Central Texas Fellowship of Catholic Men (2000-present), the St. Austin Catholic School Advisory Board (2007- present) and is active with the Boy Scouts of America Capitol Area Council Pack 34.